 4. Use aerial perspective

-Another technique that helps convey a sense of depth in photography is aerial (or atmospheric) perspective.
+Another technique for conveying a sense of depth – one that become especially popular in recent forms of landscape photography – is aerial (or atmospheric) perspective.

-This is where the atmospheric conditions make objects in the distance appear hazy.
+It might sound complex, but aerial perspective is something you experience every day, where the atmospheric conditions make objects in the distance appear hazy.

-Of course, you’re often limited by the environmental conditions – but as soon as you see haze in the distance, I highly recommend you try to find a way to include it in your composition.
+Of course, this won’t work for all scenes, and you’ll be heavily limited by the environmental conditions.
+But if you see haze in the distance, I highly recommend you try to find a way to include it in your composition.

 In the photo below, you can see that the trees in the distance on the left side are obscured by atmospheric haze, which adds depth: